18 Shocking PSA Videos That Will Make You a Safer Driver

-Case in point: the controversial anti-speeding PSA that the Department of the Environment in Northern Ireland recently released.
-Since last week, the video has been banned from airing before 9pm and has prompted an outpour of response to the campaign's traumatizing tactics.
+Case in point: the controversial anti-speeding PSA that the Department of the Environment in Northern Ireland released.
+The video was banned from airing before 9 pm and has prompted an outpouring of responses to the campaign's traumatizing tactics.

 In the midst of the tension, one thing is certain: this video isn't the first of its kind.
 Road safety PSAs have a long, bloody history.

 We've collected some of the most shocking driving safety PSAs, a category where the United States lags sorely behind Britain and Ireland.
 After all, distracted driving is a growing epidemic in the country.
 Nearly 1 in 5 crashes involves distracted driving and 61 percent of American drivers admit to using their phone while driving on some or most drives in the past 30 days.
 People are texting and driving, using social media apps and playing Pokémon GO as they drive, and the results aren't pretty.
 Americans, it's about time to get scared straight!

 1. Department of the Environment (Northern Ireland) - "Classroom"

 This is the DOE anti-speeding video that ignited Twitter complaints about traumatizing viewers.
 We don't want to spoil the plot, but let's just say that you won't be spared the full view of the impact.
 Shame on you.